noblethrasher/2616.OUT/README.md

 The express goal of this project is to realize a simple-to-use architectural framework that will last for [100 years](http://www.paulgraham.com/hundred.html).

-I don't believe that this is hubris for a couple of reasons:
+This is not mere hubris for a couple of reasons:

 1. The design is already done and articulated in the form of RFC2616 ***and***
-2. RFC2616 is a manifestly successful specification, yet has not been modified much (it's only at version 1.1), even as it approaches its 20th anniversary.
+2. RFC2616 is a manifestly successful specification, yet has not changed much (it's only at version 1.1), even as it approaches its 20th anniversary.

-The main idea is that the proliferation of web applicaton frameworks just might be strange and unnecessary since the fundementals of the web have changed very little in two decades.
+The main idea is that the explosion of web applicaton frameworks just might be strange and unnecessary since the fundementals of the web have changed very little in two decades.
+It would be nice